ICanBoogie/ActiveRecord/README.md

 * offset
 * joins

-All of the above methods return a `ICanBoogie\ActiveRecord\Query` instance, allowing you to chain them.
+All of the above methods return a [Query](http://icanboogie.org/docs/class-ICanBoogie.ActiveRecord.Query.html) instance, allowing you to chain them.

 Records can be retrieved in various ways, especially using the `all`, `one`, `pairs` or `rc` magic properties.
 The `find()` method—used to retrieve a single record or a set of records—is the